Stefterv/dbObject/README.md

 	$object->delete();

 ## Use cases
-- You can send a $_POST array into an object and update it with that in the database
+- You can send a $_POST array into an object and update it